Sports in Orange County, California: Soccer

 The California Surf played in the North American Soccer League from 1978 to 1981.
 The club called Anaheim Stadium home.

 Another soccer franchise, the California Sunshine of the American Soccer League in the late 1970s played games in Orange and Anaheim (Anaheim Stadium).
 Their team office was in Villa Park.

 The Los Angeles Salsa played at Cal State Fullerton's Titan Stadium in 1993–94 in the American Professional Soccer League (APSL), at the time the top soccer league in the U.S. The Salsa, whose general manager was former Cosmos star Ricky Davis and its coach former Brazil star Rildo Menezes, also played some games at East Los Angeles College in Monterey Park, California, and Trabuco Hills High School, Mission Viejo, California attempting a season in Mexico's second-tier Primera A Division.
 That attempt was cancelled after several games when FIFA and CONCACAF ruled a club could not play in two leagues in separate countries.
 The Salsa lost to the Colorado Foxes in the 1993 APSL final at Cal State Fullerton.

 The Orange County Blue Star, affiliated with MLS's Los Angeles Galaxy, played soccer at Santa Ana Stadium (also known as Santa Ana Bowl) and Orange Coast College from 1997 to 2000.

 The Anaheim Splash was a soccer team that played in the Continental Indoor Soccer League from 1993 to 1997.

 A semi-pro Mexican Soccer franchise, the Santa Ana-Anaheim Aztecas played in Santa Ana College in the 2000s.

 Other sports

 The Anaheim Storm was a member of the National Lacrosse League.
 They folded in 2005 due to low attendance.

 The Anaheim Bullfrogs were a Roller Hockey International team that lasted from 1993 to 1999 and were briefly revived in 2001.

+In December 2015, the Orange County Breakers of Mylan World TeamTennis announced they would be returning to Newport Beach after moving to Austin, Texas and playing as the Austin Aces for two seasons.
+The Breakers were, at the time, the only form of professional tennis in the greater Orange County and Los Angeles metropolitan areas.
+The franchise, which won the 2004 Mylan WTT Championship, boasted a rich player history that included former world #1 players such as Maria Sharapova, Pete Sampras, Lindsay Davenport and the Bryan brothers.
+The Breakers, who were coached by nine-time Grand Slam Champion and former world #1 doubles player Rick Leach, played their home matches at Newport Beach Tennis Club and Palisades Tennis Club.
+The team ceased operations when the league folded in 2021.